User Account API Basics

 }

-Note that in the example the previous data has now been replaced with Able Goo and Baker Goo.
+This replaces the previous data with Able Goo and Baker Goo in the example.

 The previous user data has been replaced with the Patch service.